The biggest issue on Earth right now is demographics. Everything else is a sideshow.

 In fact, I didn’t even know that you could read non-Amazon books on Kindle.
 I’d wondered about it but never actually tried it.
 You can read anything on those.
 If a mate sends you a manuscript as a Word doc, you can forward it to the Kindle to read there – much easier on the eyes.
 You can copy and paste long articles from the onlines, too.

 Of course, Amazon could still reach into your device while the WiFi’s connected and delete anything they find objectionable but I’m not too worried about that at the moment and can’t physically obtain or store paper books right now anyway.
 I know others are building paper libraries and that’s a good idea.

 Probably all this has not taught my reader anything he didn’t already know, but the anecdote may illustrate something interesting: consumer inertia.

 I like survivalists.
 I’m a bit of one myself.
 Of course, a total failure of electricity, water, gas, internet, telephony, television or security over here is just business as usual, so one does not have to be a Gulf War I vet with a twitch in the eye to make some basic preparations.

 I feel a slight stirring in my loins when I look at my two huge Read More

 The original inspiration behind American democracy was the creed, “No taxation without representation.”
 Some still think it’s a workable idea: those who pay tax should vote and those who do not should be deprived of the privilege.

 But just because you’re paying tax doesn’t mean you’re a net contributor.
-You might be a member of the Underclass and not know it.

 Most people think they are net contributors because they pay income tax and don’t receive any welfare.
 Such people might need to pull out a calculator and check their numbers Read More